klamt-lab/straindesign/README.rst

 The comprehensive StrainDesign package for MILP-based strain design computation with the COBRApy toolbox supports MCS, MCS with nested optimization, OptKnock :html:`<a href="#ref2"><sup>[2]</sup></a>`, RobustKnock :html:`<a href="#ref3"><sup>[3]</sup></a>` and OptCouple :html:`<a href="#ref4"><sup>[4]</sup></a>`, GPR-rule integration, gene and reaction knockouts and additions as well as regulatory interventions.
 The automatic lossless network and GPR compression allows strain design computations from genome-scale metabolic networks.
 Supported solvers are GLPK (available from COBRApy), CPLEX, Gurobi and SCIP :html:`<a href="#ref5"><sup>[5]</sup></a>`. :html:`<br>`
-To get started, check out the `StrainDesign documentation <https://straindesign.readthedocs.io/en/latest/>`_. :html:`<br>` Guides and examples are provided as `Jupyter notebooks <https://github.com/klamt-lab/straindesign/tree/main/docs/source/examples>`_.
+To get started, check out the `StrainDesign documentation <https://straindesign.readthedocs.io/en/latest/>`_. :html:`<br>` Guides and examples are provided as `Jupyter notebooks at docs/source/examples <https://github.com/klamt-lab/straindesign/tree/main/docs/source/examples>`_.

 |pic1| |pic2| |pic3|